 Are they the installers or do they sub-contract the jobs?
-This is NOT a deal breaker, it’s just a good idea to know the background of the company doing the actual labor and to have the same opportunity to research them as well.
+This is NOT a deal breaker, it’s just a good idea to know the background of the company or contractor doing the actual labor and to have the same opportunity to research them as well.
 Subcontracting can sometimes be a good thing.

 Are they experienced?
 Even if the business is new, the operator may still have several years of experience.
 Ask!